 Yes.
 Yes, it is.

-In the last couple months, we have chosen to use part of our profits to fund a house cleaner before each rental visit.
-This is cutting into our profits, but it’s worth it to us to 1) get a clean house out of the deal, and 2) not be stressing out running around cleaning at the last minute before each rental.
-There’s no way we’d be able to afford this without our home rental business.
+Down the road, we chose to use part of our profits to fund a house cleaner before each rental visit.
+That cuts into our profits, but it’s worth it to us to 1) get a clean house out of the deal, and 2) not be stressing out running around cleaning at the last minute before each rental.

 Some municipalities and state governments have regulations related to this type of rental.
 For example, where we live the city and state both require you to collect taxes on the rental.
 This doesn’t cut into our profit because the taxes are on top of the rental rate.